marcus-downing/Hooks/README.md

 ## Using Hooks with SBT

-You can add the hooks library to your SBT project by putting this into your build file:
+You can add the Hooks library to your SBT project by putting this into your build file:

 ```scala
 libraryDependencies += "cc.minotaur" %% "hooks" % "0.1"
 ```

+Note that at present Hooks is compatible with Scala versions 2.9.0 and 2.9.1.